 A PHYSIO-LOGICAL NIGHTTIME COVER: We redesigned the observation hive viewing cover using a plexiglass that filters through only red colored light.
 Just like us, honeybees use sunlight to regulate their natural day-night cycles in a “circadian rhythm.”
 This means that nighttime artificial (human) lighting, whether indoor or outdoor, has the potential to confuse bees about what time of day it is.
-Existing observation hives will suggest piling blankets over the hive viewing window at night, or offer bulky quilt cover add-ons.
+Other existing observation hives will suggest piling blankets over the hive viewing window at night, or offer bulky quilt cover add-ons.

 Because honeybees' color vision is shifted toward the violet side of the visible light spectrum, bees can actually see some colors of natural light that we call "ultraviolet"—but bees also don't see as much red light as the human eye, maxing out at a ~600nm visible electromagnetic wavelength (versus the human eye's 700nm perceivable red maximum).
 We used honeybees’ visual physiology to design a semi-transparent red light-filtering plexiglass nighttime viewing cover, which simply lifts magnetically on and off overtop of the regular daytime clear plexiglass viewing window.
 So after dark, cover up your hive viewing window—you'll still see your honeybees (tinted red), but they won't see you.

 ELEGANT, NATURAL FRAMES:

 We incorporated 6 specially sized "foundationless" top bar style frames into each HexHive body.
 We wanted BEEcosystem to resemble as natural a beehive as possible, and wanted the hive to show the processes of honeybees building up their colony and new comb—that's why we chose to eliminate all plastic frame foundations, ensuring that the view of the colony is never obstructed, and making it easy to harvest raw cut comb honey.
 These "foundationless" top-bar style frames resemble to those used in typical Warre hives or Top Bar hives, and allow the bees to naturally build their comb downward from the suspended wedge-angled bars.